twinlj77/StegaINR/README.md

 # StegaINR
-This is the official code for "Hiding Function within Function: Steganography by Implicit Neural Representations"
+This is the official code for "[Hiding Functions within Functions: Steganography by Implicit Neural Representations](https://arxiv.org/abs/2312.04743)"
 # Running the code
 This code requires Python 3.
 # Acknowledgements